gangasani-anusha/DataMining_assignments/README.md

 Analyze the Null values and the data types of the dataset

-Replace the null values with the custom data and also we can fill them with the nearest values without changing the basic statistics
+Replace the null values of coulmns director and cast with the value "Other Director", "Other Cast" respectively  and also we can fill them with the nearest values without changing the basic statistics

-Change the data types from string to numeric if required
+Change the data types from string to numeric

 ### **Step3: Data Pre-processing**